AlphaJack/rehype-thumbhash/README.md

 Optional:

 - `dir`: prefix to local images
+- `format`: thumbhash format, either "hash" or "url".
+Defaults to "hash".
-- `originalAttribute`: attribute where to store the original `src`.
-Defaults to `src`.
+- `originalAttribute`: attribute where to store the original "src".
+Defaults to "src".
 - `thumbhashAttribute`: attribute where to store the thumbhash image.
-Defaults to `data-thumbhash`.
+Defaults to "data-thumbhash".

 ## Usage